iMartinDav/MasterDex/README.md

 - [Timber](https://github.com/JakeWharton/timber): A logger with a small, extensible API.

 ## Architecture
-**Pokedex** is based on the MVVM architecture and the Repository pattern, which follows the [Google's official architecture guidance](https://developer.android.com/topic/architecture).
+**Masterdex** is based on the MVVM architecture and the Repository pattern, which follows the [Google's official architecture guidance](https://developer.android.com/topic/architecture).

 ![architecture](figure/figure0.png)